chuckie82/simS2E/coherent_diffraction.rst

 Diagnostic
 ----------

-Python script displays /data/data and /data/diffr at completion of the module execution
+Python script displays /data/data and /data/diffr at completion of the module execution.

 Scaling behaviour of SingFEL